RobyStan/geo-quiz/README.md

 ##  Features

 - Guess countries by their flags
+- Guess all countries by typing their names on an interactive map
 - Choose a region: Asia, Europe, America, Africa, and more
 - "World" mode with all countries included